 1. Determine the direction of the market.
 Is it an uptrend or downtrend?

-2. For an uptrend, determine the two most extreme points (bottom and top) on the Bitcoin price chart.
+2. For an uptrend, determine the two most extreme points (bottom and top) on a crypto price chart.
 Attach the Fibonacci retracement tool on the bottom and drag it to the right, all the way to the top.

 3. For a downtrend, the extreme points are top and bottom and the retracement tool could be dragged from the top to the bottom.